JackieWil65/MentalHealthAwarenessProject/README.md

 ## Acknowledgements

-I would like to thank Amy Richardson for her tutorial support, and generous and valuable offer of her own README template as guidance.
+I would like to thank Amy Richardson for her tutorial support, and generous and valuable offer of her own README to inspire organisation my own template.
 I would also like to thank my son for putting up with being regularly called into my study for feedback!